-This needs no explaining.
-He's taken!
+This needs no explaining: he's taken!
 If you're not his girlfriend, then you are in the friend zone.
-No matter how sweet you think he is towards you, if he's already someone else's man, then he's probably being your sweet friend.
+No matter how sweet you think he is towards you, if he's already someone else's man, then he's probably your generous friend.

 Am I Stuck in the Friend Zone?